4. Data transfer

 command to download:$ wget https://d3gcli72yxqn2z.cloudfront.net/downloads/connect/latest/bin/ibm-aspera-connect_4.2.8.540_linux_x86_64.tar.gz

 Per above, a file is saved as ibm-aspera-connect_4.2.8.540_linux_x86_64.tar.gz.
-Note, available version for this example download is 4.2.8.540 and will differ when new version becomes available.
+Note, available version for this example is 4.2.8.540, and it will change when a new version becomes available.

 Install

-Use the correct version number from your download in the following commands
+Use the correct version number from your download in the following commands:

 $ tar -zxvf ibm-aspera-connect-VERSION_linux_x86_64.tar.gz $ ./ibm-aspera-connect-VERSION_linux_x86_64.sh